frogindreams/Linear-stuffs-or-something-are/README.md

 # Linear stuffs or something are
-it has to solve almost all the linear systems of conditions, perhaps
+it has to solve almost all the linear systems of equations, perhaps